riscv-software-src/riscof/docs/source/index.rst

 2. **Range** (*range-warl-func*)

   * Legal values are defined as all values that lie within the set: *[Lower, Upper]* inclusive
-  * When an illegal value is written (*WriteVal*) to this field, the next valid value of the field can be deduced based on the following modes(*range-warl-update-func*):
+  * When an illegal value is written (*WriteVal*) to this field, the next valid value of the field can be deduced based on the following modes(*range-update-warl-func*):
       * Saturate:

         .. code-block:: python